univers3/addVoucherByLink/Readme.md

 # Add Voucher By Link
 ==========

-Add Voucher By Link is s simple Prestashop Module that allows passing voucher codes through the URL It´s as easy to use as adding the parameter 'voucher' anywhere in the URL, in any prestashop page.
+Add Voucher By Link is s simple Prestashop Module that allows passing voucher codes through the URL.
+It´s as easy to use as adding the parameter 'voucher' anywhere in the URL, in any prestashop page.
-The code will have to be created, of course, previously.
+The code will have to be previously created.

-Once added it will create a temporary variable in the global cookie with the name of the voucher and will add it to the cart once the cart meets the voucher requeriments.
-Once this happens the temp variable is removed.

-Voucher will be added only if cart products total are higher than minimum purhase and higher than minimun voucher.

-example URL:

-http:://myshop.com/index.php?voucher=MYVOUCHER

-http:://myshop.com/es/ipods?voucher=MYVOUCHER
+Once the costumer will open the page, the voucher will be immediately added to the current cart.

-Any fix you find or any improvement will be wellcomed and added.
+Any fix you find or any improvement will be appreciated and added.

+# INSTALLATION

+Download this repo as a zip and upload to your backoffice as a normal module

+# USAGE

+Create a customized URL with every page you want:

+http:://myshop.com/?voucher=MYVOUCHER

+http:://myshop.com/it/ipods?voucher=MYVOUCHER